seay28/datasharingframework.github.io/docs/src/v1.1.0/maintain/fhir/access-control.md

 ```
 :::

 Multiple user roles can be specified and all matching roles will be applied to an authenticated users.
-Use an empty string `""` or a single block scalar `|` character as the value for the configuration parameter [DEV_DSF_FHIR_SERVER_ORGANIZATION_THUMBPRINT](configuration#dev-dsf-fhir-server-organization-thumbprint) if no roles should be configured.
+Use an empty string `""` or a single block scalar `|` character as the value for the configuration parameter [DEV_DSF_FHIR_SERVER_ROLECONFIG](configuration#dev-dsf-fhir-server-roleconfig) if no roles should be configured.

 ## Matching Users